 - We develop guidelines and checklists so that best practices are clear and widely available

 - We promote reading systems that ensure the best possible reading experience

-- We support and help develop inclusive publishing ecosystem for everybody
+- We support open standards and help develop inclusive publishing ecosystem for everybody

 The Consortium is managed by a Board made up of representatives from all Full Member organizations.
 The Consortium is constituted as a not-for-profit association under Swiss law and governed by Articles of Association.